CopernicaMarketingSoftware/Documentation/Publisher/en/http-https.md

 HTTPS uses an encrypted connection to secure send your data.
-This prevents the wrong people from getting access to sensitive data such as phone numbers, addressses and social security numbers.
+This prevents the wrong people from getting access to sensitive data such as phone numbers, addresses and social security numbers.
 Copernica offers the possibility to force HTTPS on your own websites (built in Publisher).
 If you use a Copernica domain you don't need to take any extra steps.
 If you use your own domain you can HTTPS by following